 Rules Enforcement.
-For rules violations, associations can suspend privileges (as well as levy monetary penalties) provided due process is followed and the suspension of privileges is part of the association's published policy for rules enforcement.
-Such suspensions must be temporary and should be appropriate to the particular violation.
+Common area privileges can be suspended for rules violations as well as unpaid fees, fines, and assessments provided due process is followed and the suspension of privileges is part of the association's published policy for rules enforcement and collection policies.
 Associations should seek legal counsel for assistance in drafting appropriate language.

 Delinquent Assessments.
-Associations may suspend a member's rights and privileges provided the right to suspend is in the association's collection policy and due process is followed.
+Associations may suspend a member's rights and privileges for unpaid fees, fines, and assessments provided the right to suspend is in the association's collection policy and due process is followed.

 1. ALLOWABLE SUSPENSIONS